International Conference on

 Human Capital for Health

-This theme explores modern licensure and credentialing pathways, competency-based education, and continuous professional development (including simulation and digital upskilling) to keep clinicians practice-ready.
-It prioritises staff wellbeing—addressing burnout through safe staffing norms, supportive supervision, mental health services, and flexible scheduling—and aligns incentives for rural and hard-to-reach postings through fair pay, housing, and career progression.
+This theme explores modern licensure, credentialing pathways, competency-based education, and continuous professional development to keep clinicians practice-ready.
+It prioritises staff wellbeing, burnout prevention, safe staffing norms, supportive supervision, mental health services, flexible scheduling, and fair incentives for rural and hard-to-reach postings.

 Sustainable Health Infrastructure